Table of Contents

-Keyword research is one of the most important steps in any SEO plan.
+Keyword research is one of the most critical steps in any SEO plan.
 When you want your website to appear on Google and other search engines, you must research keywords to learn what keywords make sense for you.

 Enter the keywords you have in mind in Google, and look at the other suggested search terms to get started.
 You can then use Google’s Keyword Planner to see how many people search for your targeted keywords every month.
 Use this information to choose the keywords you would like to target, and you are moving along the right path.

 It’s now time to create content based on the keywords you selected.
 Your content length depends on the keyword competition and how much research you do on each topic.
 Aim for content between 1,500 and 3,000 words if you want to get the best possible rank.

 Although long content works well in most cases, some blog posts rank well, with only 300 to 500 words.
 The age of the domain and credibility of the website also play roles in the results you get.

 Creating quality content is not enough if you want to get the most from your SEO plan.
-You have to let the search engines know that your content is valuable and that it is relevant to people searching for those terms on Google.
+You have to let the search engines know that your content is valuable and relevant to people searching for those terms on Google.
 That is where backlinks come into play.

 Each backlink acts as a vote of confidence as far as the search engines are concerned.
 Websites that have been around for a while have a more significant impact when you earn backlinks from them.
 You can create blog posts and offer other valuable content to get the outcome you have been searching for.